Evelyn Waugh: Family background

-Arthur Evelyn St. John Waugh was born on 28 October 1903 to Arthur Waugh (1866–1943) and Catherine Charlotte Raban (1870–1954), into a family with English, Scottish, Welsh, Irish and Huguenot origins.
-Distinguished relatives included Lord Cockburn (1779–1854), a leading Scottish advocate and judge, William Morgan (1750–1833), a pioneer of actuarial science who served the Equitable Life Assurance Society for 56 years, and Philip Henry Gosse (1810–1888), a natural scientist who became notorious through his depiction as a religious fanatic in his son Edmund's memoir Father and Son.
-Among ancestors bearing the Waugh name, the Rev. Alexander Waugh (1754–1827) was a minister in the Secession Church of Scotland who helped found the London Missionary Society and was one of the leading Nonconformist preachers of his day.
-His grandson Alexander Waugh (1840–1906) was a country medical practitioner, who bullied his wife and children and became known in the Waugh family as "the Brute".
-The elder of Alexander’s two sons, born in 1866, was Evelyn’s father, Arthur Waugh.
+Arthur Evelyn St. John Waugh was born on 28 October 1903 to Arthur Waugh and Catherine Charlotte Raban.
+Distinguished relatives included Lord Cockburn, a leading Scottish advocate and judge, William Morgan, a pioneer of actuarial science and Philip Henry Gosse, a natural scientist who became notorious through his depiction as a religious fanatic in his son Edmund's memoir Father and Son.
+Among ancestors bearing the Waugh name, Alexander Waugh was a minister in the Secession Church of Scotland who helped found the London Missionary Society and was one of the leading Nonconformist preachers of his day.
+His grandson Alexander Waugh was a country medical practitioner, who bullied his wife and children and became known in the Waugh family as "the Brute".
+The elder of Alexander's two sons, born in 1866, was Evelyn's father, Arthur Waugh.

 After attending Sherborne School and New College, Oxford, Arthur Waugh began a career in publishing and as a literary critic.
 In 1902 he became managing director of Chapman and Hall, publishers of the works of Charles Dickens.
-He had married Catherine Raban (1870–1954) in 1893; their first son Alexander Raban Waugh (always known as Alec) was born on 8 July 1898.
+He had married Catherine Raban in 1893; their first son Alexander Raban Waugh (always known as Alec) was born on 8 July 1898.
 Alec Waugh later became a novelist of note.
 At the time of his birth the family were living in North London, at Hillfield Road, West Hampstead where, on 28 October 1903, the couple's second son was born, "in great haste before Dr Andrews could arrive", Catherine recorded.
 On 7 January 1904 the boy was christened Arthur Evelyn St John Waugh but was known in the family and in the wider world as Evelyn.